 Then, after following the steps above, when you enter Mock Locations App in Developer Options you can just select your chosen spoofing app.

-To get it working, you should open your VPN and connect a server first, then open your GPS app and set your location to near your VPN server, and then open the app you want to trick – in that specific order.
+To get it working, you should open your VPN and connect to a server first, then open your GPS app and set your location to near your VPN server, and then open the app you want to trick – in that specific order.

 Why else would I want to spoof my GPS location?